Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 That's part of the reason they're so unpopular.

-I know some of the European countries are are aligned with you, but probably not in the United States, right?
+I know some of the European countries are aligned with you, but probably not in the United States, right?

 I mean, everyone knows that they're almost no one is actually a big fan of them.

-And that actually goes, believe it or not, the surveys from Rav Musin, I think, show that both both people who are liberal and conservative, Democratic and Republican, believe that they've injured people, considerable proportions of people even think that that they know people who have died because of them.
+And that actually goes, believe it or not, the surveys from Ravmusen, I think, show that both people who are liberal and conservative, Democratic and Republican, believe that they've injured people.

-So it's not this is not it's not secret data.
+So it's not, this is not, it's not secret data.

-Or I mean, is that a part of it?
+I mean, is that part of it?

-Life went on, and I figured, well, every other state's gonna have to follow suit, and yet you had people six, nine months a year in chill trying to say schools needed to be closed against all evidence.
+And yet you had people six, nine months a year in chill trying to say schools needed to be closed against all evidence.

-Big pharma's huge.
+Big pharma is huge.

 They're not only in the medical profession, but they're in medical education.

-And it's uh it's a it's a it's a big problem.
+And it's a big problem.

-And you know, we wouldn't we don't need to go into all of the details, but uh people should understand that unfortunately, you know, when you talk about these common problems like put a COVID aside, high blood pressure, um, high cholesterol, uh obesity.
+And, you know, we wouldn't, we don't need to go into all of the details, but people should understand that unfortunately, you know, when you talk about these common problems, like put a COVID aside, high blood pressure, high cholesterol, obesity, everyone, you know, the education pushes people to think meds first, but we shouldn't be doing that.

 That's the effect of pharma.

-But pharma has such a powerful effect, and they have such a powerful influence on education in the media, and in addition, there, you know, people are just afraid to speak up because they know that you know they're gonna get unfriendly articles written about them in the media.
+And in addition, people are just afraid to speak up because they know that they're going to get unfriendly articles written about them in the media.

 You need to do the right thing.

-And you know, Florida's so lucky.
+And, you know, Florida is so lucky.

 I mean, so lucky.

-The world is lucky that they have you who was willing to do the right thing and is willing to do the right thing, despite, I mean, you were getting hampered.
+The world is lucky that they have you who was willing to do the right thing and is willing to do the right thing despite, I mean, you were getting hampered.

-I remember being in California and listening to the news, and I mean they would just they were coming for you hammered with every step.
+I remember being in California and listening to the news.

 But everything you did was absolutely the right thing to do.

-And people just uh you know, I wish I want more people, I wish more people were willing to do that.
+I wish more people were willing to do that.

-But on what possible planet would it be a good idea for the United States of America to give up some of its sovereignty to the unelected bureaucrats at the WHO who were instrumental in pushing the failed lockdowns.
+But on what possible planet would it be a good idea for the United States of America to give up some of its sovereignty to the unelected bureaucrats at the WHO who were instrumental in pushing the failed lockdowns?

 It's completely nuts.

-And I I don't know how you can love people and love your country, whatever country you're in, and want to be a part of that.
+And I don't know how you can love people and love your country, whatever country you're in, and want to be a part of that.

 I mean, world government isn't the purpose of the world.

-The purpose of the world is for human beings to make the greatest impact they can uh while they're on the planet.
+The purpose of the world is for human beings to make the greatest impact they can while they're on the planet.

 And you can't do that when people are being forced to defer to some world government.

-And this world government fantasy of uh of people who you know don't believe in human sovereignty and don't believe in human in the independence and and human autonomy um is just a real it's a real problem, and that's where this WHO nonsense comes from.
+And this world government fantasy of people who don't believe in human sovereignty and don't believe in human independence and human autonomy is just a real, it's a real problem.

-and and the media was like looking like cross-eyed, because I think their view was public health is all about jamming vac uh uh the the M NRA vac down down people, you know, in the arms or whatnot, and that was not something that that you thought it was appropriate.
+And the media was like looking like cross-eyed because I think their view was public health is all about jamming the MNRA vacc down people, you know, in the arms or whatnot.

 If they're going after him, I know he's doing the right thing.